MicrosoftDocs/windows-dev-docs/hub/apps/get-started/uno-simple-photo-viewer.md

 ### Add image assets to the project

-In the `SimplePhotosUno` project, create a new folder named `Assets` and copy the JPEG image files to a `Samples` subfolder.
+In the `UnoSimplePhotos` project, create a new folder named `Assets` and copy the JPG image files to a `Samples` subfolder.
 The `Assets` folder structure should now look like this:

 [Insert image here]